mjen3en/startup/README.md

 - **CSS** - Use CSS to style application, different colors for players, create high contrast maze that is easy to see and navigate.
 - **React** - USe React to create components reactive to user actions (elements of the maze)
 - **Service** - Backend for storing and retrieving games, allowing players to join other games with room code
-- **DB/Login** - Store user info in database
+- **DB/Login** - Store user info in database, retrieves the outcomes of previous matches and displays them
 - **WebSocket** - As player moves, their position is displayed in real time to other player
-- **Apis** - Use external api to generate random mazes https://github.com/odinn1984/mgapi
+- **Apis** - Use external api to generate random mazes https://github.com/odinn1984/mgapi, use 100ms api to generate and manage room codes

 ## 🚀 AWS deliverable